 Alumni Professional’s Anxiety Index

-70 Percent of alumni professionals who report that being under-staffed is either “very” or “somewhat” concerning.
+70 Percent of alumni professionals who report that being understaffed is either “very” or “somewhat” concerning.
 We’ve written extensively about the correlation between staffing and engagement.
 See our whitepaper: Staffing and Budget Benchmarks for higher education alumni organizations.

-44 Percent of alumni professionals that are either “very” or “somewhat” concerned about the lack of strategic leadership in their alumni organization.
+44 Percent of alumni professionals are either “very” or “somewhat” concerned about the lack of strategic leadership in their alumni organization.
 With the previous stat regarding lack of engagement, and this stat regarding concerns about strategic leadership, the digital generation gap may be at the root of the problem.
 See this article for more details.

-3 Percent of alumni professionals who are very concerned about losing their job.
+3 Percent of alumni professionals are very concerned about losing their job.
 90% of alumni professionals report “little” or “no concern” about losing their job.
-Despite some of these discouraging trends and challenges we face, alumni professionals enjoy job security, and are pretty darn fortunate to work in such a positive and rewarding industry.
+Despite some of these discouraging trends and challenges we face, alumni professionals enjoy job security and are pretty darn fortunate to work in such a positive and rewarding industry.